9 Communication Services Stocks Showing Unusual Options Activity In Today's Session

 Explanation

-• For AMC (NYSE:AMC), we notice a call option sweep that happens to be neutral, expiring in 3 day(s) on June 11, 2021.
-This event was a transfer of 200 contract(s) at a $60.00 strike.
-This particular call needed to be split into 3 different trades to become filled.
-The total cost received by the writing party (or parties) was $114.9K, with a price of $574.0 per contract.
-There were 29141 open contracts at this strike prior to today, and today 35213 contract(s) were bought and sold.
+• For AMC (NYSE:AMC), we notice a put option sweep that happens to be bullish, expiring in 1 day(s) on June 11, 2021.
+This event was a transfer of 200 contract(s) at a $40.00 strike.
+This particular put needed to be split into 13 different trades to become filled.
+The total cost received by the writing party (or parties) was $38.4K, with a price of $192.0 per contract.
+There were 21789 open contracts at this strike prior to today, and today 47200 contract(s) were bought and sold.

-• Regarding LYV (NYSE:LYV), we observe a call option sweep with bearish sentiment.
-It expires in 10 day(s) on June 18, 2021.
-Parties traded 203 contract(s) at a $90.00 strike.
-This particular call needed to be split into 49 different trades to become filled.
-The total cost received by the writing party (or parties) was $28.4K, with a price of $140.0 per contract.
-There were 1647 open contracts at this strike prior to today, and today 689 contract(s) were bought and sold.
+• Regarding PINS (NYSE:PINS), we observe a call option sweep with bullish sentiment.
+It expires in 36 day(s) on July 16, 2021.
+Parties traded 200 contract(s) at a $70.00 strike.
+This particular call needed to be split into 25 different trades to become filled.
+The total cost received by the writing party (or parties) was $50.5K, with a price of $253.0 per contract.
+There were 2266 open contracts at this strike prior to today, and today 1216 contract(s) were bought and sold.

 Options Alert Terminology